MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/memory-inspector/memory-inspector-tool.md

 1. Start Microsoft Edge.

-1. Open the test site [http://memory-inspector.glitch.me/demo-js.html](http://memory-inspector.glitch.me/demo-js.html). <!-- To do item: copy to Microsoft Repo and reference there-->
+1. Open the test site [http://memory-inspector.glitch.me/demo-js.html](http://memory-inspector.glitch.me/demo-js.html). <!-- To do item: copy to Microsoft Repo and reference there -->

 <!-- ====================================================================== -->